 Evangelist - Sullana, Peru

-I was born in a small village in the north of Peru.
-Since my parents were divorced, I was raised by my grandmother.
-She was a very religious woman and raised me in the Catholic church, and there I participated in all of the activities, but had no spiritual convictions.
+I was born in a small village in northern Peru.
+My parents were divorced when I was young and I was raised by my grandmother.
+She was a very religious woman and raised me in the Catholic tradition.
+I participated in all of the activities, but I had no spiritual convictions.

 After graduating from seminary in 1990, I returned to Sullana to work as a teacher in the Divine Redeemer Christian School.
-In 1997, I realized that God was calling me to give my life to the evangelism and discipleship of women in the areas where they were most neglected..
+In 1997, I realized that God was calling me to give my life to evangelism and to the discipleship of women in the areas where they were most neglected..

 Since then, I have been discipling and teaching women and children in different churches on the coast and in the high mountains of the Andes.
 Thank you for the kindness you have shown to me and your support of the ministry that the Lord has given me.
 Please pray for me.
 My family no longer opposes me, because they have seen God's faithfulness in my life, but please pray for the conversion of each of them.